The Best of Everything

 MGM

-Sadie McKee, maid-turned-club entertainer-turned rich wife
+Sadie McKee, servant-turned-club entertainer-turned rich wife

 Third film with Tone.